 A Debt Policy Study was completed in April 2015.
 According to the Study, St. Mary's County is operating well within its self-imposed financial and debt policies, and compares favorably to both regional peer governments, and state and national medians.
 Both the County General Government and Metropolitan Commission are in strong financial condition as evidenced by comparatives, national medians, and industry best practices.
 Not only does the County have the capacity to carry out its planned 5-Year Capital Improvement Plan (CIP) debt issuances, but it ought to be able to do so with minimal, if any, impact on current tax rates.
 A five-year financial trend analysis shows the County's reserve levels in the "Best Practice" range.
 The County's debt amortization is rapid, providing opportunities for future deployment of cash into other projects (via "Pay-Go" or debt funding).
-The County's debt level is below several peers and national averages for similar-sized governments.
 The County's current Debt to Assessed Value ratio is well below its 2 percent policy, demonstrating ample debt capacity.
 The County's current Debt Service to Revenues ratio is well below its 10 percent policy, demonstrating strong debt affordability.
 Even after the addition of the County's full bond-funded 5-Year CIP, the County is projected to remain well within its Debt to Assessed Value and Debt Service to Revenues limits.
 Furthermore, a "base case" Debt Affordability Analysis shows that the County can issue its full planned CIP with a minimal Tax-Equivalent Impact, if any at all.